-(2) These amounts reflect annual cash bonuses earned during 2008 by the NEOs and were determined based on individual performance goals adopted by the Compensation Committee.
-No cash bonuses were paid to NEOs in 2007.
+(2) These amounts reflect annual cash bonuses earned by the NEOs and were determined based on individual and corporate performance goals adopted by the Compensation Committee.
 All annual cash bonuses are paid by one of our wholly owned subsidiaries, Main Street Capital Partners, LLC.

-(3) These amounts represent the dollar amount recognized for financial statement reporting purposes with respect to the 2008 fiscal year for the fair value of awards granted in 2008 as well as prior fiscal years, if any, as determined in accordance with FAS 123R.
+(3) These amounts represent the grant date fair value of stock awards in accordance with FASC ASC Topic 718 based on the closing price of our common stock on the Nasdaq Global Select Market on the grant date.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+These amounts do not correspond to the actual value that will be recognized by our NEOs upon the vesting dates of such grants.
 Please see the discussion of the assumptions made in the valuation of these awards in Note M to the audited consolidated financial statements included in the annual report accompanying this proxy statement.
-These amounts reflect our accounting expense for these awards, and do not correspond to the actual value that will be recognized by our NEOs.